jsaintro/publicnotes/ALARM.md.md

         Arduino/Sketches/ST_Anything_DSC_Alarm/ST_Anything_DSC_Alarm.ino
 5. Compile the sketch
    (The check icon)
-6. Upload the compiled sketch to the arduino
+6. Upload the compiled sketch to the Arduino

-# Pairing smartthings shield with hub
+# Pairing SmartThings shield with hub
 1. Power on the Arduino with shield attached
+2. Put it into pairing mode (If it's been paired before) Hold the `switch` button for 6 seconds (Red light should come on)
-1. In the App go into pairing mode looking for a device
+4. In the App go into pairing mode looking for a device
-1. Hit the "switch" button on the shield
+5. Hit the "switch" button on the shield
-1. Should pair as an Arduion ThingSheild
+6. Should pair as an Arduion ThingSheild

 # Setup the Device Handler
 1. Login to the smarthings api